This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Variations

-- Aquafaba vegan adaptation: replace the eggs with 4 tablespoons of chickpea aquafaba whipped to soft peaks, fold into the batter, and substitute a thick coconut yogurt blended with 1 tsp lemon juice for the labneh — the fritters will be slightly more delicate but still hold together beautifully.
+- Replace the eggs with 4 tablespoons of chickpea aquafaba whipped to soft peaks, and use thick coconut yogurt blended with 1 tsp lemon juice instead of labneh.
+The fritters will be slightly more delicate, but they hold together and the flavor is still there.

 Reader Tips